Arsenic biochemistry: Organoarsenic compounds in nature

 A topical source of arsenic are the green pigments once popular in wallpapers, e.g. Paris green.
-A variety of illness have been blamed on this compound, although its toxicity has been exaggerated.
+A variety of illness have been blamed on this compound, although toxicity has been exaggerated.

-Trimethylarsine, once known as Gosio's gas, is an intensely malodorous organoarsenic compound that is commonly produced by microbial action on inorganic arsenic substrates.
+Trimethylarsine, once known as Gosio's gas, is an intensely malodorous organoarsenic compound that is produced by microbial action on inorganic arsenic minerals.

-Arsenic (V) compounds are easily reduced to arsenic (III) and could have served as an electron acceptor on primordial Earth.
+Arsenic (V) compounds are easily reduced to arsenic (III) and could have served as an electron acceptor on the early Earth.
 Lakes that contain a substantial amount of dissolved inorganic arsenic, harbor arsenic-tolerant biota.

-Incorrect claims of arsenic-based life (phosphorus substitution)
+Incorrect claims of arsenic incorporation into DNA and RNA

-Although phosphate and arsenate are structurally similar, there is no evidence that arsenic replaces phosphorus in DNA or RNA.
-A 2010 experiment involving the bacteria GFAJ-1 that made this claim was refuted by 2012.
+Although phosphate and arsenate are structurally similar, there is no evidence that arsenic can be incorporated into DNA or RNA.
+In 2010, Felisa Wolfe-Simon published a paper claiming that the bacterium GFAJ-1 could incorporate arsenic into its DNA; other researchers vigorously refuted this claim, leading Science to retract the paper in 2025.

 Anthropogenic arsenic compounds

 Anthropogenic (man-made) sources of arsenic, like the natural sources, are mainly arsenic oxides and the associated anions.
 Man-made sources of arsenic, include wastes from mineral processing, swine and poultry farms.
 For example, many ores, especially sulfide minerals, are contaminated with arsenic, which is released in roasting (burning in air).
 In such processing, arsenide is converted to arsenic trioxide, which is volatile at high temperatures and is released into the atmosphere.
 Poultry and swine farms make heavy use of the organoarsenic compound roxarsone as an antibiotic in feed.
 Some wood is treated with copper arsenates as a preservative.
 The mechanisms by which these sources affect "downstream" living organisms remains uncertain but are probably diverse.
 One commonly cited pathway involves methylation.